News

 Bubble or Boom?

-However, not everyone is convinced.
-David Rosenberg, founder of Rosenberg Research & Associates and a "permabear" renowned for foreseeing the 2008 financial crisis, firmly disagrees.
-Rosenberg contends the stock market has been in a price bubble for over a year, with valuations remaining stubbornly stretched.
-He points to the cyclically adjusted price-to-earnings (Shiller P/E) ratio, a critical long-term valuation metric, which surged more than two standard deviations above its historical average in mid-2024.
-Bubbles, he warns, can persist for up to two years before bursting.
+However, David Rosenberg, founder of Rosenberg Research & Associates, warns of a market bubble.
+He points to the cyclically adjusted price-to-earnings (Shiller P/E) ratio, which surged more than two standard deviations above its historical average in mid-2024.
+Rosenberg cautions that bubbles can persist for up to two years before bursting, and he questions whether earnings can expand at the 15% annual rate required to justify current valuations.

-Beyond the AI debate, investors also navigated other market signals last week.
-Federal Reserve Chair Jerome Powell indicated that a December interest-rate cut is not a "foregone conclusion," tempering rate-cut hopes.
-Meanwhile, significant job cuts at Amazon (14,000 corporate staff) and UPS (48,000 employees since last year) paint a mixed picture for the labor market, adding another layer of complexity to the economic outlook.
-Despite these varied signals, all three major U.S. stock indexes managed to close October on a higher note.
+Beyond the AI debate, recent market signals add complexity to the economic outlook.
+Federal Reserve Chair Jerome Powell tempered hopes of a December interest rate cut, while significant job cuts at Amazon and UPS highlight ongoing labor market challenges.
+Despite these mixed signals, all three major U.S. stock indexes closed October on a higher note.